quickfeed/quickfeed/doc/dev.md

 ## Errors and logging

-Application errors can be classified into several groups and handled in different ways.
+Application errors can be classified into several groups and handled in different ways:

-1. Database errors
+**Database errors**:
-Return generic "not found/failed" error message to user, log the original error.
+  - Return generic "not found/failed" error message to the user, log the original error.

-2. SCM errors
+**SCM errors**:

-Some of these can only be fixed by the user who is calling the method by interacting with UI elements (usually course teacher).
+- Some of these can only be fixed by the user who is calling the method by interacting with UI elements (usually course teacher).

-Examples:
+  **Examples**:
-- If a GitHub organization cannot be found, one of the possible issues causing this behavior not having installed the GitHub application on the organization.
+  - If a GitHub organization cannot be found, one of the possible issues causing this behavior is not having installed the GitHub application on the organization.
 As a result, the requested organization cannot be seen by QuickFeed.
   - If a GitHub repository or team cannot be found, they could have been manually deleted from GitHub.
 Only the current user can remedy the situation, and it is most useful to inform them about the issue in detail and offer a solution.

-Sometimes GitHub interactions take too long and the request times out, or is otherwise cancelled by GitHub.
+- Sometimes GitHub interactions take too long and the request times out, or is otherwise cancelled by GitHub.
 In these cases the error is usually ephemeral in nature, and the action should be repeated at later time.
 This should be communicated to the end user.

-Return a custom error with detailed information for logging, and a custom error message to user.
+- Return a custom error with detailed information for logging, and a custom error message to the user.

-3. Access control errors
+**Access control errors**:

-Return generic "access denied" error message to user.
+- Return generic "access denied" error message to the user.

-4. API errors (invalid requests)
+**API errors (invalid requests)**:

-Return generic "malformed request" message to user.
+- Return generic "malformed request" message to the user.

-5. GitHub API errors (request struct has missing/malformed fields) Return a custom error with detailed information for logging and generic "failed precondition" message to user.
+**GitHub API errors (request struct has missing/malformed fields)**

+- Return a custom error with detailed information for logging and generic "failed precondition" message to the user.

 [Connect Error Codes](https://connectrpc.com/docs/protocol#error-codes) are used to allow the client to check whether the error message should be displayed for user, or just logged for developers.